 We also undertake commissions for other projects.
 We can be contacted via this website (Contact page) or by email: email@example.com.
 You can also find us on Instagram – imageandstitch.

 Adrian’s interests as a photographer span both urban and natural landscapes and he also has particular interests in portraiture, both human and animal, and photography as art.
-One of his recent photographs has been used for the the book cover of The Craft of Knowledge (2014) published by Palgrave Macmillan and another will feature on the cover of a forthcoming book of poetry by Jenny Hockey, Going to Bed with the Moon, to be published by Overstep books later this year (https://www.jennyhockeypoetry.co.uk).
-He is a member of the Royal Photographic Society.
+One of his recent photographs has been used for the the book cover of The Craft of Knowledge (2014) published by Palgrave Macmillan and another features on the cover of a book of poetry by Jenny Hockey, Going to Bed with the Moon, Overstep books (2019) (https://www.jennyhockeypoetry.co.uk).
+Adrian is a Licentiate of the Royal Photographic Society.

 In her textile work, Allison draws on a mix of techniques that include: hand and machine embroidery, felting and embellishing and hand and machine quilting.
 She uses these techniques in different combinations, as she responds to the image and atmosphere of each new photograph.
-She has exhibited with Art Through Textiles in their 2017 exhibition, Follow the Thread.
-Currently, she has work in the international touring exhibition curated by Dionne Swift, Collective Stitches, and in the exhibition, The Devonshires: their history and their house, at Chatsworth.
-(9 March-22 April 2019).
-Her work will also feature later this year in Art Through Textiles’ 2019 exhibition, Material Matters.
-She is a member of The Quilters Guild and the Embroidery Guild.
+Her work has appeared in the following exhibitions: Follow the Thread (2017); the international touring exhibition curated by Dionne Swift, Collective Stitches (2019); The Devonshires: their history and their house, (2019); Material Matters (2019).
+Allison a member of Art Through Textiles, The Quilters Guild of the British Isles, the Studio Art Quilts Associates and the Modern Quilt Guild.

 In addition to this collaboration each of us works independently and these other artworks can be viewed on our individual pages on this site – Allison’s work appears on “Stitches” and Adrian’s work on “Images”.